Webtech Learning™ – A Web Education Academy

 Import

-but instead of requiring an HTTP request, Sass will take the file that you want to import and combine it with the file you’re importing into so you can serve a single CSS file to the web browser.
+CSS has an import option that lets you split your CSS into smaller, more maintainable portions.
+The only drawback is that each time you use @import in CSS it creates another HTTP request.
+Sass builds on top of the current CSS @import but instead of requiring an HTTP request, Sass will take the file that you want to import and combine it with the file you’re importing into so you can serve a single CSS file to the web browser.

 Mixins

 Some things in CSS are a bit tedious to write, especially with CSS3 and the many vendor prefixes that exist.
 A mixin lets you make groups of CSS declarations that you want to reuse throughout your site.
 You can even pass in values to make your mixin more flexible.
 A good use of a mixin is for vendor prefixes.
-Here’s an example for border-radius
+Here’s an example for border-radius.

 Extend/Inheritance

-lets you share a set of CSS properties from one selector to another.
+This is one of the most useful features of Sass.
+Using @extend lets you share a set of CSS properties from one selector to another.
 It helps keep your Sass very DRY.
 In our example we’re going to create a simple series of messaging for errors, warnings and successes.

 Operators